jonathanduru/texas-smart-meter-scraper-pad/README.md

 - JSON output being generated
 -->

-*PowerShell scripts handle the CSV to JSON transformation, structuring the data for AI analysis*
+*The PowerShell script automatically finds the newest CSV file and transforms it into structured JSON format for analysis*

 ### GPT_Injection
 Integrates with OpenAI API to: